vexip-ui/vexip-ui/README.md

 ## Work List

+For project:

 - ~~Transfer to use css vars~~ (Completed, will be released in `2.0`)
 - ~~Refactor icons~~ (Completed, will be released in `2.0`)
 - Write unit tests
 - Adapt ssr render

+For components:

+- Avatar
+- Cascader
+- Mention
+- Skeleton

 ## Features